-INL provides cross-training to police, prosecutors, and judges and in the past two years has trained over 1,800 government officials on topics such as ethics, gender-based violence, and investigative techniques.
+INL provides cross-training to police, prosecutors, and judges, and has trained 2,360 justice sector actors on topics such as ethics, trafficking in persons, corruption, gender-based violence, and investigative techniques.

 INL also provided training in partnership with the Miami-Dade Police Department and equipment to help the HNP Counternarcotics Unit (BLTS) improve operations and quadruple in size.
 INL renovated a seized property in Port-au-Prince to house canines and their trainers, and is constructing seven smaller facilities, including airport canine compounds, key border check points, and maritime facilities (in cooperation with the Haitian Coast Guard) to support BLTS’ deployment throughout the country.